 By Betsy Ramser Jaime

-Would you like to impact the life of an entrepreneur like Ulrich?
-Make sure to head on over to our Browse Projects page to read about our other inspiring Zidisha business owners all over the world.
+Would you like to positively impact the life of an entrepreneur like Hermann?
+Make sure to head on over to the Browse Projects page to see what exciting projects our Zidisha business owners are taking on.